 - Have a way to charge your phone.
 You may not be able to zip home for your cord.
 I keep an extra cord in the car, just in case.

 - Get creative with how you will rest.
 All night colic watches are boring and stressful and often times very cold.
 Can you borrow a lounger from the yard furniture to nap on?
 What about the back seat of your car?
 What about inside a trailer?

 - Borrow horse clothes to stay warm.
 My obsession with coolers comes in handy when I need to wrap up.
-They are also soft and easy to turn yourself into a burrito.
+They are also soft and easy to turn into a burrito.

 - Borrow stuff to get comfortable.
 Towels from the grooming supplies can be folded into pillows.
-Also be on the lookout for outdoor furniture cushions.
+Also, be on the lookout for outdoor furniture cushions.

-- Talk to your Veterinarian about the best ways to keep in contact during the night.
+- Talk to your veterinarian about the best ways to keep in contact during the night.
 Some prefer texts, some prefer calls, some prefer going through the answering service.

 - Write down instructions.
-There’s nothing like waking up after a 20 minute nap not knowing where you are and what you are supposed to do next.
+There’s nothing like waking up after a 20-minute nap not knowing where you are and what you are supposed to do next.

 - Know someone who can bring you reinforcements?
 Like your computer, a sleeping bag, a REAL pillow?
+Some food?

 - Know someone who can take shifts with you?
 Even better!

 Reinforcements in the way of a sleeping bag have arrived!
 And also more cat/heaters.

 - I’m sure you already know all of the restaurants in your barn’s area that deliver.
 Order before they close and maybe get something extra for the morning!